Skip to main content

 Frequently Asked Questions

-"California Higher Local Tax Vote Threshold Proposition" is a prediction market on Polymarket where traders buy and sell "Yes" or "No" shares based on whether they believe this event will happen.
-The current crowd-sourced probability is 46% for "Yes."
-For example, if "Yes" is priced at 46¢, the market collectively assigns a 46% chance that this event will occur.
+"加州較高的地方稅投票門檻提案" is a prediction market on Polymarket with 2 possible outcomes where traders buy and sell shares based on what they believe will happen.
+The current leading outcome is "加州地方稅收增稅門檻提案" at 38%.
+Prices reflect real-time crowd-sourced probabilities.
+For example, a share priced at 38¢ implies that the market collectively assigns a 38% chance to that outcome.
 These odds shift continuously as traders react to new developments and information.
 Shares in the correct outcome are redeemable for $1 each upon market resolution.

-The resolution rules for "California Higher Local Tax Vote Threshold Proposition" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
+The resolution rules for "加州較高的地方稅投票門檻提案" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
 You can review the complete resolution criteria in the "Rules" section on this page above the comments.
 We recommend reading the rules carefully before trading, as they specify the precise conditions, edge cases, and sources that govern how this market is settled.